BenFictional/dmd-300-sp20/project-1/phase-5.md

 ## Submission details:

-Upload the PDF document to the canvas assignment by the due date and time listed.
+Upload the PDF document to the canvas assignment by the due date and time listed \(only one person in the group needs to submit the file to the group assignment\).